OmarElbanna/Street_View_House_Numbers_SVHN_Recognition/readme.md

-## Smoothing Using Balateral Filter
+## Smoothing Using Bilateral Filter

 ```python